 Cheese Graters are absolutely essential for all pizza shops, but grating by hand is time-consuming and tedious.
-Consider investing in an electronic cheese grater that can produce up to 110 pounds of grated cheese per hour.
+Consider investing in an electronic cheese grater that can produce much more grated cheese per hour.

 Meat Slicers are perfect for fresh slices of pepperoni.
 Or, if your pizza restaurant offers sub sandwiches, meat slicers prove to be a versatile and worthy investment for your kitchen.
 Be sure to thoroughly clean your slicer between each use to stop cross-contamination and the spread of harmful bacteria.